vasaviscs24-ops/Hackathon-BB/README.md

 ## Project Overview
 **BMSCE Connect** is a high-performance, responsive web application engineered to modernize the digital presence of B.M.S.
 College of Engineering.
-Developed as a competitive entry for BrowserBattle, this project addresses the common challenges of institutional websites—specifically information density, mobile accessibility, and user retention.
+Developed as a competitive entry for Browser Battle, this project addresses the common challenges of institutional websites—specifically information density, mobile accessibility, and user retention.

 ---